secretkeylabs/sats-connect-ui/docs/architecture.md

 # Architecture

-The UI for the wallet provider selector is made available through a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) Custom elements are easy to integrate in just about any web project.
-Methods detailed in [Component API](./component-api.md) are provided to interact with the selector.
+The UI for the wallet provider selector is made available through a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
+Custom elements are easy to integrate in just about any web project.
+Methods detailed in [Selector API](./selector-api.md) are provided to interact with the selector.

 ## Reactivity